 Nearly 92% of companies use a database to store information on a customer or a prospect.
 You probably already know that the system you use to store all customer data must be in compliance with the GDPR.
 Here are some of the key areas you can improve to protect your data adequately.

-1. Stop thinking of regulation as the enemy
+1. Stop thinking of GDPR as of an enemy

 2. Make sure that you and your colleagues understand the term “personal information”